Skip to main content

 Official statistics in development

-These stats are published as official statistics in development because we know that some SHSs have not reported data on gender identity and recent sex partners.
+These stats are published as official statistics in development because we know that some SHSs have not reported data on gender identity, symptomatic status, sex partners (recent and new), condom use and partner notification outcomes (see Table 1 in the Accuracy and reliability section).

 Context and user need

 We already publish official statistics on STIs (tests and diagnoses) and sexual health services in England.
-The new data (in these official statistics in development) will improve the public health utility of the source data by improving our ability to assess equity of sexual health service provision, and trends in risk behaviours in people diagnosed with STIs.
+The new data (in these official statistics in development) will improve the public health utility of GUMCAD by improving our ability to assess equity of sexual health service provision, and trends in STI risk behaviours in people diagnosed with STIs.
 The statistics will help us better understand who is accessing SHSs and how to meet their needs.

 Development plan